kakilian/artworks/README.md

 ## 404 Page Text

-- Opps!
+- Oops!
 Something's Missing.
     - The page you're looking for might have been moved or no longer exists.
     - "Even artists get lost sometimes.
 Let’s get you back on track!"

 ## Wireframes

-- The wireframes were designed using Mircosoft-Word and reflect the core paths users would follow to navigate, vrowse, and purchase arework.
+- The wireframes were designed using Microsoft Word and reflect the core paths users would follow to navigate, browse, and purchase artwork.

 ### Overview of Wireframes Created: